HaoAndersonYang/StrandedCellularAutomaton/README.md

 * **Hao Yang** - *Initial work*

+## Additional Information

+* The paper is available at the following link:
+//To be inserted
 ## Acknowledgments

 * I would like to thank Dr. Joshua Holden for the inspirations and helpful advices.